ashattack/ashattack/README.md

 </a>

-My name is [Ashlyn Hicks]("https://ashlynscreations.com"), I'm passionate about computers and I love building and creating stuff with code!
-I just recently completed a full-stack web development bootcamp with UCF to further my technical knowledge. 🍎
+<br>My name is [Ashlyn Hicks]("https://ashlynscreations.com"), I'm passionate about computers and I love building and creating stuff with code!
+I just recently completed
+a full-stack web development bootcamp with UCF to further my technical knowledge. 🍎